SolaceDev/maas-docs-online/docs/group_concepts/gc_messaging_concepts.rst

 ============================

 In development terms, **Messaging** refers to the set of concepts that lets computer systems, applications or services share information without requiring coupling [1]_ or awareness of one another's location.
-When developing applications or services, decoupling

 So what are the core concepts that you need to know: